The seventh annual Dustin Johnson World Junior Golf Championship will be played March 4-6 at TPC Myrtle Beach.

 With the support of Johnson, a two-time major champion and 24-time winner on the PGA Tour, the DJ World Junior has delivered on its promise of becoming one of America’s premier junior tournaments.
 The 90-player field annually features boys and girls events, allowing golfers to test themselves against other rising stars.

 Last year, 74 of the 90 players were ranked among America’s top 100 juniors.
 Speaking to the strength of the tournament, Akshay Bhatia, Trent Phillips and Alexa Pano are among the event’s past winners, while reigning U.S. Women’s Amateur champion Jensen Castle is a DJ World Junior alum.

-With the support of Johnson, the world’s top-ranked player, the 54-hole tournament will provide players a PGA TOUR-like experience, and the opportunity to test themselves against some of the game’s best juniors.
+With Johnson’s support, the tournament provides players a PGA Tour-like experience, and the opportunity to compete against one of the five best fields in junior golf.

-A significant part of the event’s appeal is TPC Myrtle Beach, one of the Grand Strand’s most decorated layouts.
-TPC Myrtle Beach has hosted the Senior PGA Tour Championship, the General Hackler Championship, the 2020 NCAA Men’s East Regional, and been ranked among “America’s 100 Greatest Public Courses” by Golf Digest, making it an ideal venue to test golf’s rising young stars.
+A significant part of the tournament’s appeal is TPC Myrtle Beach, one of the Grand Strand’s most decorated layouts.
+TPC Myrtle Beach has hosted the Senior PGA Tour Championship and been ranked among “America’s 100 Greatest Public Courses” by Golf Digest, making it an ideal venue to test golf’s best young players.

 Johnson’s involvement with the tournament reflects his long-time commitment to junior golf, particularly in South Carolina, where he grew into one of the world’s best players.
-Through the Dustin Johnson Foundation, which is headquartered at the Dustin Johnson Golf School, Johnson has donated more than $450,000 to junior golf, sponsoring numerous events throughout the state and helping cover golf expenses for kids who need financial assistance.
+Through the Dustin Johnson Foundation, which is headquartered in Myrtle Beach, Johnson has donated more than $500,000 to junior golf, sponsoring numerous events throughout the state and helping cover entry costs for kids who need financial assistance.